ibm-cloud-docs/power-iaas/use-case-hybrid.md

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:preview: .preview}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Hybrid Power Disaster Recovery (DR)
 {: #use-case-hybrid-hosting}

-The client wants to use the {{site.data.keyword.powerSysFull}} as a DR destination for their on-premises environment.
+The client wants to use the {{site.data.keyword.powerSysFull}} as a DR destination for their private cloud environment.
 {: shortdesc}

 ## Client needs
 {: #use-case-hybrid-needs}

 - A first step into using infrastructure as a service (IaaS) environment before committing to end-to-end, mission-critical application hosting
-- A mission-critical IBM Power environment with a DR solution to raise the level of security and reliability of their on-premises data center
+- A mission-critical IBM Power environment with a DR solution to raise the level of security and reliability of their private cloud data center
 - A DR solution in a different geography

 ## Examples